ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### B. Delete a Center-Machine-User mapping in the Center-Machine-User mapping Masterdata DB

-On receiving a request to delete a Center-Machine-User mapping with the input parameters (regcntr_id, machine_id, usr_id) the system Updates the is_deleted flag to true in the Center-Machine-User mapping DB against the input received
+On receiving a request to delete a Center-Machine-User mapping with the input parameters (regcntr_id, machine_id, usr_id), the system Updates the is_deleted flag to true in the Center-Machine-User mapping DB against the input received

 1. While deleting the system Validates if all required input parameters have been received as listed below for each specific request